ikunetwork/WhitePaper/README.md

 The IN creates two classes of native tokens:

 * `IKU`: Serves as software license to access the Network, bandwidth for the Network to run and to mediate participation in the Network.
 The supply of IKU is finite.
-* `RST`: The Research Specific Token `RST` is representative of a fungible copyright license to the R&D `[x]` it was specifically created to capitalize - digital rights to R&D. In addition, `RST[x]` serves as a license to access the `RST[x]` sub-network, bandwidth for the `RST[x]` sub-network to run and to mediate participation in the sub-network supply. `RST[x]` bundles, `RST[i]` may be developed as per a future bounty, allowing for scientific and economic risk diversification where `i` represents the number of `RST[x]` bundled.
+* `RST`: The Research Specific Token `RST` is representative of a fungible copyright license to the R&D `[x]` it was specifically created to capitalize.
+The `RST[x]` holder has a pro-rata, digital license (i) in the sub-network's R&D data copyright, which can leverage exclusivity periods as stated above and (ii) to access the `RST[x]` sub-network as the `RST[x]` provides the bandwidth for the sub-network to run and mediate participation.
+Supply is dependent on supply and demand. `RST[x]` bundles, `RST[i]` may be developed as per a future bounty, allowing for scientific and economic risk diversification where `i` represents the number of `RST[x]` bundled.

 The two token incentive model is designed to provide scientists and the general public with agency in determining the future of biotech, regardless of patent policy and large corporations - a radically different model that enables global liquidity for research assets.
-This will serve to provide equitable foundations in science and liquidity.
-The `RST[x]` holder carries pro-rata rights in the R&D data if they hold the respective `RST[x]`.
-`RST[x]` are

 ### `IKU` Value